-Today, software exists where providers simply click a button and the right medication, dose, and frequency is selected.
+Today, software exists where providers simply click a button, and the right medication, dose, and frequency are selected.
 Additionally, some programs cross-check orders against the patient's allergies and/or duplicate orders to further protect patient safety.

 Nurses who have strong analytical and critical thinking skills, enjoy working with technology, and enjoy problem-solving and project management make excellent nurse informaticists.

 Those considering the specialty of nurse informatics should, at a minimum, obtain a bachelor's degree in nursing (BSN).
 While an advanced-practice degree is not always required, it is highly recommended.
 Advanced-practice nurses are those who have completed a master's program in nursing (MSN) or doctoral degree program (DNP).

 To advance to a master's degree or doctoral in nursing, a student must complete an accredited nursing program and obtain a BSN.
 Successful completion of the NCLEX-RN is needed for licensure.
 The length of time it takes to earn an MSN depends on the nurse’s starting point:

 - Nursing students enrolled in a BSN program complete in about four years

 - RN to BSN takes about two years

 - BSN to MSN takes about two years

 - BSN to DNP takes three to four years